Filing your taxes right under the wire or even after the deadline? Don't panic. Follow these tips to stay compliant with the IRS.

 With the tax deadline looming, it’s tempting to rush through preparation for tax returns (or pressure your tax preparer to rush it for you), but that can be a costly mistake.
 Rushing often leads to missing deductions, typos, and math errors that may delay your tax return, cost you money, necessitate filing an amended tax return, or even increase the likelihood that your tax return will be selected for audit.

 Carefully check your return, including the spelling of any names.
 Check Employer Identification Numbers (EIN) and Social Security numbers (SSN) to ensure you didn’t transpose any numbers.
 Double-check that all income and expenses are properly included.
 If you catch a mistake, you have time to correct it before filing.
+Filing taxes online can help minimize errors and ensure a more accurate tax return.

-If you just aren’t ready to file by the deadline, you can get an automatic extension (6-months).
+If you just aren’t ready to file by the deadline, you can get an automatic extension (6 months).
 Electronically file your extension request for free using IRS Free File.
 If you owe tax, you can request your extension when you make a payment with IRS Direct Pay.
-Just choose Extension as your reason for payment.
+Just choose “extension” as your reason for payment.

 You can also request an extension by mailing Form 4868 (Form 7004 for partnerships, some LLCs, and corporations).
 If you decide to mail your extension, be sure to mail the form and pay any estimated tax by the original tax deadline.
 It’s a good idea to send a certified return receipt, so you have proof of mailing.